shamsulkgh/richard/readme.md

     publish = "src"
 ```

-- create an index.html file in a 'src' folder.
+- Create an index.html file in a 'src' folder.
 (This is where we will later write javascript to make fetch calls to our netlify function)
-- create a netlify function via: `netlify function-create --name <my-function-name>` (to use this command you should already have the netlify-cli installed via `npm i -g netlify-cli`)
+- Create a netlify function via: `netlify function-create --name <my-function-name>` (to use this command you should already have the netlify-cli installed via `npm i -g netlify-cli`)
-  - during the function-creation process, feel free to choose a template, like the 'hello world' template!
+  - During the function-creation process, feel free to choose a template, like the 'hello world' template!
   - Afterwards, a directory to hold functions will be created.
 Inside, there will be your netlify function!
 In my case, it is called `fetch-weather.js` because I ran `netlify function-create --name fetch-weather`
   - to test your netlify function:
     - run the netlify dev server via `netlify dev`
     - in the frontend javascript, make a fetch request to the netlify function.
 The endpoint will have the following pattern: `/.netlify/functions/<my-function-name>`.
 If you chose the hello world template, then your fetch call should respond with a 'hello world' message!
-- edit the netlify function code so that it uses axios to make a call to the weather api and returns that data.
+- Edit the netlify function code so that it uses axios to make a call to the weather api and returns that data.
 Now, your netlify function behaves like the weather api!
 - In preparation you hide your api key, make sure to gitignore unnecessary or sensitive files!
   - .gitignore: